Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: The physical Hamiltonian

-A more general notion than gauge-fixing of second kind is that of covariant gauge-fixing \cite{Hajicek:1999ht}.
-It is a coordinate-independent notion.
-It refers to the identification of spacetime points belonging to different spacetime solutions and the existence of an underlying background spacetime with no preferred coordinates.
+A more general notion than the gauge-fixing of second kind is that of covariant gauge-fixing \cite{Hajicek:1999ht}, which is a coordinate-independent notion.
+It is the identification of spacetime points belonging to different spacetime solutions and the existence of an underlying background spacetime with no preferred coordinates.
 The covariant gauge-fixing is invariant with respect to the group of diffeomorphisms of the background spacetime.
 The arbitrary choice of particular coordinates on the background spacetime is called the gauge-fixing of first kind.
-Both the choice of the identification and of the background coordinates are provided by the Kucha\v r decomposition.
+Both the point-by-point identification and the background coordinates are provided by the Kucha\v r decomposition.
 In the case of perturbation theory, two extra restrictions hold.
 First, both space and time coordinates are already fixed (modulo the spatial shifts) on the background spacetime.
 Second, the identification of the spacetime points belonging to different spacetime solutions has to respect the condition of the smallness of the three-metric and three-momentum perturbations.